 How to avoid a smelly microwave

 Most people keep their microwave door closed, which can result in a stale internal smell.
-Samsung has devised a deodorisation feature which forces air out and therefore dissipates any unwanted odours.
-This means your new microwave should never smell!
+Samsung has devised a deodorisation feature that forces air out and therefore dissipates any unwanted odours.
+This means that your new Samsung microwave should never smell!

 Similar dimensions to the Samsung above, externally and internally, this model from Panasonic is rated at 1000w.
 Your food will cook even quicker!